nikolai2111/FUSB302_Breakout-Board/README.md

 - [4.
 License](#4-license)

 ## 1. Description
-This is a very simple and low level (without anything) breakout board for the FUSB302B Programmable USB Type-C Controller chip.
-Actually it is a breakout board for the footprint WQFN14 with only the footprint on it.
-The project was implemented with KiCAD, it contains ready-to-use Gerber files.
+This is a very simple and low level breakout board for the FUSB302B Programmable USB Type-C Controller chip.
+Actually it's a breakout board for the WQFN14 footprint with only the footprint on it, nothing else.
+The project was implemented with KiCAD, as single board or as a panel.
+It contains ready-to-use Gerber files for both, the single board and the panel.

 ## 2. Folder structure
 TBC